-Please take note that the first course in the Miksang Curriculum, Making Contact: Relaxing This – Discovering THAT, is a workshop about perception, learning to be open, available and receptive to seeing the world of form and the many varied aspects of our visual world.
+Please take note that the first course in the Miksang Curriculum, Opening The Good Eye: The Mechanics of Seeing, is a workshop about perception, learning to be open, available and receptive to seeing the world of form and the many varied aspects of our visual world.
 The assignments and visual practices are about developing the depth of our perceptual palate.

 We photograph exclusively in color and do not focus on any classic conventional photography themes, such as landscape and nature.
 We do not shoot in black and white or use Photoshop

-Recommended Reading Material: To develop a clear understanding of the overview of Miksang Contemplative Photography and to be prepared for what takes place in the Making Contact workshop, we recommend reading the following e-book:
+Required Reading Material: To develop a clear understanding of the overview of Miksang Contemplative Photography and to be prepared for what takes place in the Making Contact workshop, we require that you have read the following e-book:

 General Course Requirements:

 • A good working knowledge of your camera.

 • A computer with camera and microphone for ZOOM Meetings

 • The ability to transfer your images to your computer.

 • The ability to transfer images to a Dropbox Folder you will be provided with.

 In order to understand the nature of the Miksang Journey before you make the decision to register, it is essential that you watch the videos on this page, especially, “Quiet Mind: Meditation for Real Life” and “How Miksang Has Changed Our Lives”